-The commissioning of the OPFC Station is scheduled for Q3 2022.
+The commissioning of the OPFC facility is scheduled for Q3 2022.

-2.4 Key ESHIA Conclusions
+2.5 Key OPFC ESHIA Conclusions

 In 2015, the Company finalised Environmental, Social and Health Impact Assessment (ESHIA) for the OPFC Project.
 The ESHIA was carried out in accordance with applicable international standards and Russian legislation in the field of environmental protection, public health, safety, and social performance.
 Further, Sakhalin Energy held consultations with stakeholders (see Section 5).